yzumis/ai/README.md

 Some artificial intelligence tests in java and javascript

 It includes:
+- In javascript:
-- A Perceptron.
-It also includes an html which trains the perceptron to solve the problem of values greater than/lower than
-- A multi-layer perceptron that can be trained using backpropagation (https://en.wikipedia.org/wiki/Backpropagation).
-It also includes an html which trains the mlp to solve the XOR problem
+	/ A Perceptron.
+It also includes an html which trains the perceptron to solve the problem of values greater than/lower than / A multi-layer perceptron that can be trained using backpropagation (https://en.wikipedia.org/wiki/Backpropagation).
+It has an HTML which solves the XOR problem.
+In java:
+	/ Libraries:
+		+ A library with a multi-layer perceptron.
+That can be reproduced using a genetic algorithm / Programs:
-- A multi-layer perceptron that can be trained using a genetic algorithm.
-It also includes a main method which trains the mlp to solve the XOR problem.
-The source code is available in java and also javascript.
-The genetic algorithm is inspired by http://natureofcode.com/.
+		+ A multi-layer perceptron trained using a genetic algorithm which solves the XOR problem.
+		+ A self-driving car which uses a multi-layer perceptron trained using a genetic algorithm